What is net metering?

 How does net billing work?

-Getting a half credit for your solar electricity is better than nothing, but you can see how being under net billing changes how you calculate the financial benefits of home solar.
-If you’re a little bit like a vampire and a majority of your electric usage is at night, then your financial payback period for having solar is going to be longer.
+Getting a half credit for your solar electricity is better than nothing, but you can see how net billing changes how you calculate the financial benefits of home solar.
+If you’re part vampire and much of your electric usage is at night, it will take longer for solar panels to pay for themselves under net billing.

-If net billing is your option, you might be able to shift your power usage to during the day when your solar panels are generating lots of electrons.
+If net billing is your only option, solar could still be a good investment if you are able to make some adjustments to how you use electricity - specifically, shifting your power usage to during the day when your solar panels are generating lots of electrons.
+The goal is to use electricity while the sun is shining and to use less when its dark.

-The table below summarizes the current state of net metering across the United States in 2019.
+The table below summarizes the current state of net metering across the United States in 2021.
 The Policy column describes whether a state mandates net metering, net billing or has no mandate that residents be allowed to connect a photovoltaic system to the grid at all.
-Note that this table only describes state-level policy, and it’s always possible that a utility may offer a better deal than the state requires.

 There are some other details involved as well, such as the size of system that you are allowed to connect to the grid, how excess monthly credits are paid or rolled over, how much you are paid for electricity if you generate more than 100% of your usage, and how those excess credits are handled within the billing cycle.
 To find out more, check with your local utility or solar installer.